mtdefelice/sandbox/README.md

 Sandbox
 =======

-This is my santbox i.e. test repo.
+This is my sandbox i.e. test repo.
 There are many like it but this one is mine.